OCA/l10n-italy/account_vat_period_end_statement/README.rst

     from taxes of the selected periods (see Configuration to correctly generate the periods).
     Previous debit or credit is loaded from previous VAT statement, according to its payments status.

+    Following the introduction of the OSS legislation, for those who make online sales in different countries, it must necessarily exclude from the VAT settlement what will be part of the OSS settlement.
+    A new field has been introduced to filter the taxes to be processed, so the account configured in the taxes "Account used for VAT settlement" must be indicated.
+    Then select the VAT debit account to process VAT settlement on all taxes that have the VAT debit account in setup.
+    For OSS settlement, on the other hand, select a dedicated account, for example, OSS debit VAT France.
+It is necessary to create a VAT return period dedicated to the OSS.

     In order to generate the journal entry, click on 'Create move' button, inside the 'Accounts' tab.
     If you select a payment term, the due date(s) will be set.